Spring 2017 Office Hours

 No!
 Since honors classes are smaller, there is much more interaction between the students in the class and the professor.
 You have an opportunity to take an active role in your learning experience.
 There is generally no extra work, just a different structure to the class.
 Most students enjoy their honors classes because there is less "busy work" or "cramming" than they often encounter in non-honors classes.
 Honors courses do require more involvement in the material, but they are not more difficult.
 In fact, most honors students find that taking honors classes actually enhances their GPAs.

 One of the goals of the program is to help students get involved as soon as possible in the rich cultural and intellectual mix of the University.
 But there are many other important benefits you will also appreciate.
-You will work with excellent teachers and other motivated students in small classes and will receive priority registration each semester.
+You will work with excellent faculty and other motivated students in small classes and will receive priority registration each semester.
 As an Honors student, you may be eligible for membership in Phi Eta Sigma and Phi Kappa Phi, both nationally recognized honors organizations.
 And, of course, successful completion of the program results in special recognition on your diploma and transcripts.
-More information about benefits are listed on the Programs page and in our Brochure (pdf).CSU, Chico Scholarship Application
+More information about benefits are listed on the Programs page.CSU, Chico Scholarship Application

 Honors students have direct access to the program director and to the program advisors.
 The program also conducts course evaluations for each Honors class every semester, soliciting the anonymous input of all students in the class.
 These evaluations encourage students to share their opinions regarding Honors classes and the program in general.